JDK Communications:

 As written, the new regulations will do little to nothing to replace discipline as the only tool provided to our general educators.
 For students with underdeveloped skills that manifest as behavioral challenges, implementation, even with fidelity, will continue to make functional, meaningful inclusion implausible and, for those students who are out-of-district, a return to their own communities near impossible.

-The bulk of this training will help schools and districts develop functional "alternatives" to reducing the need for discipline and "Time Out" by maximizing "Time In."
+This training will help schools and districts develop functional "alternatives" to reducing the need for discipline and Time Out by maximizing Time In.
 Teams will learn how to develop bigger, more functional, customizable, multi-level toolboxes for students, staff, families, and peers:

 We are interested in scheduling professional development and training: